harapekokururi/harapekokururi/README.md

 Hello, I'm tiki_himeno(姫野地生).

-I was Hardware Engineer in Japan.

-I'm a Mathematics and Physics teacher now.
+I was Hardware Engineer in Japan, am Mathematics and Physics teacher now.

 I'm not good at Programming and English.